bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/README.md

   "benefits": {
     "@type": "ItemList",
     "itemListElement": [
-      "Discharge of ₦153.29 trillion national debt by 2039 at zero taxpayer cost.", "Vaporization of 'Federal Leakage' via direct-to-community revenue loops.", "Reversal of the 'Japa' exodus by making local human labor the global gold standard for profitability.", "Self-funding infrastructure (roads, power, schools) via the 20% recursive reinvestment fund.", "Creation of a hardened Naira backed by 99-year industrial land utility."
+      "Discharge of ₦180 trillion national debt by 2039 at zero taxpayer cost.", "Vaporization of 'Federal Leakage' via direct-to-state/community revenue loops.", "Reversal of the 'Japa' exodus by making local human labor the global gold standard for profitability.", "Self-funding infrastructure (roads, power, schools) via the 20% recursive reinvestment fund.", "Creation of a hardened Naira backed by 99-year industrial land utility."